Organic matter: Decomposition

 One suitable definition of organic matter is biological material in the process of decaying or decomposing, such as humus.
 A closer look at the biological material in the process of decaying reveals so-called organic compounds (biological molecules) in the process of breaking up (disintegrating).

-The main processes by which soil molecules disintegrates are by bacterial or fungal enzymatic catalysis.
+The main processes by which soil molecules disintegrate are by bacterial or fungal enzymatic catalysis.
 If bacteria or fungi were not present on Earth, the process of decomposition would have proceeded much slower.

+Various factors impact the decomposition of organic matter including its chemical properties and other environmental parameters.
+Metabolic capabilities of the microbial communities play a crucial role on decomposition since they are highly connected with the energy availability and processing.
+In terrestrial ecosystems the energy status of soil organic matter has been shown to affect microbial substrate preferences.
+Some organic matter pools may be energetically favorable for the microbial communities resulting in their fast oxidation and decomposition, in comparison with other pools where microbial degraders get less return from the energy they invest.
+By extension, soil microorganisms preferentially mineralize high-energy organic matter, avoiding decomposing less energetically dense organic matter.

 Organic chemistry

-Measurements of organic matter generally measure only organic compounds or carbon, and so are only an approximation of the level of once-living or decomposed matter.
-Some definitions of organic matter likewise only consider "organic matter" to refer to only the carbon content, or organic compounds, and do not consider the origins or decomposition of the matter.
+Measurements of organic matter generally measure only organic compounds or carbon, and so are only an approximation of the level of once living or decomposed matter.
+Some definitions of organic matter likewise only consider "organic matter" to refer to only the carbon content or organic compounds and do not consider the origins or decomposition of the matter.
 In this sense, not all organic compounds are created by living organisms, and living organisms do not only leave behind organic material.
-A clam's shell, for example, while biotic, does not contain much organic carbon, so may not be considered organic matter in this sense.
+A clam's shell, for example, while biotic, does not contain much organic carbon, so it may not be considered organic matter in this sense.
 Conversely, urea is one of many organic compounds that can be synthesized without any biological activity.

 Organic matter is heterogeneous and very complex.
 Generally, organic matter, in terms of weight, is: